 The Rocky Mountain horse is highly versatile, and its uses today reflect that versatility.
 This breed is highly preferred as a pleasure horse, thanks to its comfortable gait and excellent temperament.
 It’s also a great choice for trail riding, and its surefooted, hardy nature makes it well-suited for tackling even the most demanding, uneven trails.
 Because the horse’s gait allows it to cover great distances without tiring, many riders seek out this breed for competitive trail or endurance riding.

 These horses are also becoming increasingly popular in the show ring.
 They have an impressive way of moving, and their beauty captures attention.
-They’re often ridden saddle-seat.
+They’re often ridden saddle-seat and excel in dressage and eventing.

 The Rocky Mountain Horse is docile and well-mannered enough to be a good kid’s horse.
 These horses are also often used as cattle horses, since they’re level-minded and their gait allows a rider to comfortably spend hours in the saddle.